 - Other Revenues: The SCDOT also receives revenues from fines, tolls, and trucking permits.

 The Infrastructure Maintenance Trust Fund was established by Act 40 of 2017.
 All revenues deposited into the fund MUST be used exclusively for repairs, maintenance, and improvements to the existing transportation system.
+Learn more about these revenues and how they are being spent here.

 County Transportation Committees